mikegamaroff/bitPoll/README.md

 # bitPoll

-Find out what people REALLY think with the honest BSV-powered poll system
+Find out what people REALLY think with the honest BSV-powered poll system.